 Signs and Symptoms of Mild Preeclampsia

-Often, preeclampsia presents no noticeable symptoms, which is why it can be so dangerous.
+Often, mild preeclampsia presents no noticeable symptoms, which is why it can be so dangerous.
 If a pregnant woman does have preeclampsia, her blood pressure will elevate, she will retain water and there will be elevated amounts of protein in the urine.
 Weight gain exceeding 2 pounds per week as well as swelling of the hands or face can be a sign of preeclampsia.

 Signs and Symptoms of Severe Preeclampsia